john-shrubb/bugtracker-nodejs-old/readme.md

 This is my attempt at creating a fully functional bug tracker in node.js, it utilises Auth0 for authentication, PostgreSQL for the ticketting and storing users, and Express for the web server, including the API.

+This project is intended to go on my portfolio and is not intended for commercial use.

 ## Documentation

 See all documentation in `./doc`.
 It is still being expanded upon however so there may be bits missing.